NadineM1012/Team-Tushar-Nadine--Quantum-Machine-Learning-for-Conspicuity-Detection-in-Production/README.md

 For Angle Embedding, the trends show a more rapid improvement in loss and accuracy over the 14 epochs provided.
 If this trend continues: Estimated Best validation loss after 20 epochs: The validation loss might decrease further, potentially reaching around 0.12 to 0.14.
 Estimated Best validation accuracy after 20 epochs: The validation accuracy might increase further, potentially reaching around 0.97 to 0.98.

+### Future Direction
+Try out other encoding methods and do quantum resource estimation to compare the efficieny of these approaches.
+Try out other combination of these quantum layers to approach faster convergence of different classification metric results.
+Write a paper regarding the effect of encoding methods on image classification tasks in terms of speed, efficiency, and resources used for a better environment.

 ### Project Presentation Deck:
 _Link a 5min. presentation recording or deck here._